godaddy/godaddy.github.io/_posts/2018-04-02-introducing-eslint-plugin-i18n-json.md

     photo: https://avatars0.githubusercontent.com/u/1103708?s=460&v=4
 ---

-Many web apps harness internationalization through frameworks such as React-Intl.
+<span class="text-drop-cap">M</span>any web apps harness internationalization through frameworks such as React-Intl.
 This is awesome for the web and helps web apps obtain a global reach. 🗺

 However, as translators or application developers add and remove messages, or create additional translation files to support new locales, the chance of having a malformed translation file increases.